lightyear/Logger/README.md

 ## Implementing a Custom Sink

-`LogSink` is a very simple protocol with just one function:
+`LogSink` is a very simple protocol with two functions:

-    func log(timestamp: Date, level: Logger.Level, message: String, data: [String: Any])
+    func log(timestamp: Date, level: Logger.Level, message: String, data: [String: Any]) func flush()

 Sinks are invoked on the same thread that called the logger, so you're responsible for synchronizing access to your sink's internal state.

+`flush()` is called during `.fatal` logs.
+Your sink needs to persist any log data it wants to keep before returning.